Topological Graph Neural Networks: : A Topological Graph Layer

-\paragraph{Complexity and limitations.} Persistent homology can be calculated efficiently for dimensions~$0$ and~$1$, having a worst-case complexity of $\mathcal{O}\left(m \alpha\left(m\right)\right)$ for a graph with~$m$ sorted edges, where $\alpha(\cdot)$ is the extremely slow-growing inverse Ackermann function, which can be treated as constant for all intents and purposes.
+\textbf{Complexity and limitations.} Persistent homology can be calculated efficiently for dimensions~$0$ and~$1$, having a worst-case complexity of $\mathcal{O}\left(m \alpha\left(m\right)\right)$ for a graph with~$m$ sorted edges, where $\alpha(\cdot)$ is the extremely slow-growing inverse Ackermann function, which can be treated as constant for all intents and purposes.
 The calculation of~$\ph$ is therefore dominated by the complexity of sorting all edges, i.e.\ $\mathcal{O}\left(m \log m\right)$, making our approach efficient and scalable.
 Higher-dimensional persistent homology calculations unfortunately do \emph{not} scale well, having a worst-case complexity of $\mathcal{O}\left(m^d\right)$ for calculating \mbox{$d$-dimensional} topological features, which is why we restrict ourselves to~$l = 1$ here.
-At the moment, our approach is therefore limited to connected components and cycles.
-Moreover, our filtrations are incapable of assessing the impact of feature interactions on the topology; for this, we would have to learn \emph{multifiltrations}~\citep{Carlsson09b}, but multifiltrations do not afford a concise, efficient representation as the scalar-valued filtrations discussed in this paper.
-We therefore leave their treatment for future work.
+Our approach is therefore limited to connected components and cycles.
+Plus, our filtrations are incapable of assessing topological feature interactions; this would require learning \emph{multifiltrations}~\citep{Carlsson09b}, which do not afford a concise, efficient representation as the scalar-valued filtrations discussed in this paper.
+We therefore leave their treatment to future work.